aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

 If your account “mint” command did not submit your request successfully, refer to [Troubleshooting](#minting-and-adding-money-to-account)

-#### Step 2: Add 52 Diem Coins to Bob’s account
+#### Step 2: Add 52 Aptos Coins to Bob’s account

-To mint fake Diem Coins and add them to Bob’s account, enter this command:
+To mint fake Aptos Coins and add them to Bob’s account, enter this command:

-`diem% account mint 1 52 XUS`
+`aptos% account mint 1 52 XUS`

 * 1 is the index of Bob’s account.
-* 52 is the amount of Diem to be added to Bob’s account.
+* 52 is the amount of Aptos to be added to Bob’s account.
-* XUS is the currency code for the fake Diem Coins
+* XUS is the currency code for the fake Aptos Coins

 A successful account “mint” command can also create Bob’s account on the blockchain.
 Another way to create Bob’s account on the blockchain is to transfer money from Alice’s account to Bob’s account.